microsoft/aed-content-nasa-su20/Learn/launch-project/3-build-machine-learning-model/includes/7-visualize-model.md

 # Exercise - Visualize the Machine Learning Model

+In this unit, we will use some of the libraries to visualize this prediction data.

 ```Python
 # lets import a library for visualizing our decision tree
 from sklearn.tree import export_graphviz